craftingcity/RollHighOrDie/Core Rules/Character Rules/Selections Glossary/Features.md

 ###### REQ: 1EXP
 ###### W AP
 ###### USE: Melee Weapon
-'With intention and confidence, you strike out and push back, allowing you to take the positional advantage.'
+'With intention and confidence, you strike out and push forward, allowing you to take the positional advantage.'

 Target a creature within your Weapon Range and establish Line of Sight.
 Make an Attack Roll against that target's Fortitude.